Adobe Express vs Canva (2023) — Which is Better?

 • While Adobe Express places restrictions on how you can use stock photography, you don’t really need to worry about licensing issues in Canva.

-• Canva’s video editor is more powerful and includes transition features.
+• Canva’s video editor is more powerful and includes more transition features.

-• There is a wide range of royalty free video footage available in Canva.
+• There is a much wider range of royalty free video footage available in Canva.

 • Canva provides more export options.

-• Canva contains several extra features that don’t exist in Adobe Express, including whiteboards, documents, smartmockups and charts.
+• Canva contains several extra features that don’t exist in Adobe Express, including whiteboards, documents and mockups.

 • Canva offers a lot more apps and integrations for connecting your account to other tools and services.